github/training-kit/advanced/index.md

 ### Details
 Adjusting, rewriting and crafting existing version control history is often completed with `rebase`.
 The most important aspect to note is that `rebase` is distinct from `merge` and not the same, despite their similarities.

-Just as with `merge`, confclits can occur, resolutions are relatively straight forward, and simple require a small process pattern to follow to ensure a seamless recovery and completion.

 #### Rebasing a branch
 Re-playing branch-specific commits against a base is the most common use case for rebase.